sr320/dgo/V_tubiashii.md

-The next occurance of this taxa was not until years later with two genomic DNA libraries: RE22 and XXXXX?
+The next occurance of this taxa was not until years later with two genomic DNA libraries: RE22 and ATCC 19106.
 These were SOLiD libraries sequenced in early 2011.

 This effort was part of the thesis work of Elene Dorfmeier.
 The thesis, "_Ocean acidification and disease: How will a changing climate impact Vibrio tubiashii growth and pathogenicity to Pacific oyster larvae?_" is [available online](https://digital.lib.washington.edu/researchworks/bitstream/handle/1773/20742/Dorfmeier_washington_0250O_10226.pdf?sequence=1)